jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Faster playback can dramatically increase how much material you can cover during commutes or exercise.

 Podcasts appeal to audio learners.
-Listening to hosts in your ears creates parasocial connection with the hosts.
+Listening to podcast hosts in your ears creates parasocial connection with them.
 I have even become internet friends with several podcast hosts through their social media channels, Zoom calls, etc.

 Podcasts allow conversations to wander in productive ways.